What is the best paid traffic for casino affiliates?

 - Emerging channels (push, connected TV, audio where applicable)

-Search typically captures higher intent and is useful for converting late-funnel prospects.
-Display and programmatic are efficient for scaled reach and contextual plays.
-Native works well where content and audience alignment are important.
-Paid social enables audience segmentation but must respect platform restrictions.
-Retargeting improves conversion yield when used with appropriate frequency caps and attribution windows.
+Search typically captures higher intent and is useful for late-funnel prospects when the keywords, ad copy, and landing page are approved for the target market.
+Display and programmatic are better suited to scaled reach and contextual placements, but they require tighter controls around inventory quality and frequency.
+Native can work where content and audience alignment are strong.
+Paid social enables segmentation, but gambling and social gaming policies vary widely by platform.
+Retargeting can improve conversion yield when used with appropriate frequency caps, audience exclusions, and attribution windows.

 Key strategies and campaign types

-Successful affiliates treat paid traffic as a portfolio, combining channels and creative types according to the user’s position in the funnel.
-Segment audiences by intent, behavior, and demographic signals to align messaging and expected conversion paths.
-Create campaign types that map directly to specific KPIs — prospecting to acquire users at scale, retargeting to convert warmer prospects, and remarketing to re-engage previously active segments.
+Successful affiliates treat paid traffic as a portfolio rather than a single source of volume.
+Segment audiences by intent, behavior, geography, device, and available demographic signals to align messaging with the expected conversion path.
+Campaign types should map directly to specific KPIs: prospecting to test qualified reach, retargeting to convert warmer prospects, and remarketing to re-engage previously active segments where permitted.

-Creative messaging should match audience intent: direct response assets for intent-driven audiences, and educational or comparison content for top-of-funnel prospects.
-Offer testing and media mix experimentation help balance acquisition cost and quality.
+Creative messaging should match audience intent.
+Direct-response assets are usually better suited to intent-driven audiences, while educational or comparison-style content can be more appropriate for top-of-funnel prospects.
+Offer testing and media mix experimentation help balance acquisition cost with traffic quality, but a cheaper CPA is not necessarily better if downstream value is weak.

 - Top-of-funnel prospecting vs bottom-of-funnel intent capture